PhilipQuirke/SkyCombAnalystHelp/DroneSettings.md

 - DJI Matrice 600 series

-### Camera down angle (degrees)
+### Fixed camera down angle
+This setting can be skipped if the "Gimbal Pitch/Roll/Yaw available" setting is **Yes** or **Yes (Auto)**

 The camera gimbal controls where the drone camera is pointing.
-This setting can be skipped if the "Gimbal Pitch/Roll/Yaw available" setting is **Yes** or **Yes (Auto)**
+SkyComb Analyst needs to know the "down angle" of the camera during the flight.
+For simpler drones, the only way to so this is for the operator to keep this angle constant during (the bulk of) the flight, and specific the angle here.

-Otherwise, you need to indicate where the camera has point for the bulk of the flight.
-Use the "Camera down (angle) setting as follows:
+Use the "Fixed camera down angle" setting as follows:
 - If the camera was pointing straight down during the flight, then enter "90" (not -90).
 - If the camera was pointing straight forward (horizontally), then enter "0".
 - If the camera was pointing half way between straight down and straight forward, then enter "45" (not -45).
 - Or some other sensible value between "0" and "90"

+### Min camera down angle
+This setting can be skipped if the "Gimbal Pitch/Roll/Yaw available" setting is **No**

+The camera gimbal controls where the drone camera is pointing.
+SkyComb Analyst needs to know the "down angle" of the camera during the flight.
+For complex drones, the camera down angle is recorded in the flight log and can vary over the flight.
+Drone operators occassionally look at the horizon to make sure the drone is not going to run into anything.
+If the camera view temporarily includes the horizon, then the camera can experience "thermal bloom", giving bad thermal readings, and lots of suprious features.
+Video frames where the camera down angle is **higher** (higher) than this settings are "out of scope" and are not processed.

+Note: If this setting is set to 35, and the camera has vertical field of vision (VFOV) of 47.6 degrees, then the highest view the application processes is 35 +/- 24 degrees which is 11 to 49 degrees down from the horizon.

 ### Optical to Thermal Video Delay
 If your drone has a thermal camera but no optical camera, skip this setting.